Understanding Business Purpose and Schedule C | Hobby v. Business

-The purpose of this article is to guide the reader on what to do to have the IRS recognize your hobby as a legitimate business for which you can use expenses to create deductible business losses.
-This could save you thousands in taxes.
+The purpose of this article is to guide the reader on how to prove and what to do to have the IRS recognize your hobby as a profit-making venture (i.e., tax-recognized business) for which you can use expenses to create deductible losses.
+Coupled with our firm's position on Section 119, this could save you thousands in taxes.
 We commend you for being diligent and proactive in researching the law, but we implore you to contact us to schedule a free consultation.
-Even if you don't engage our firm, you would seriously benefit from a free no-cost consultation with a tax attorney.
+Even if you don't engage our firm, you would seriously benefit from a free no-cost consultation with one of our tax attorneys.

 Under Section 162, a taxpayer can deduct all ordinary and necessary expenses related to a trade or business.
 For the expense to be deductible, it needs to be paid or incurred during the taxable year.
 The expense must be “ordinary and necessary.”
 An expense is “necessary” if it is appropriate and helpful in advancing the taxpayer’s business.
 Within the meaning of Section 162, the term “ordinary” helps with determining whether the expense is one that a person can deduct in-full or whether the expense should be depreciated or amortized over the asset’s useful life.